-Our copywriters reveal the secrets of talking about yourself in ways that have your target customers queuing for your services
+Our copywriters reveal the latest secrets of talking about yourself in ways that will have your target customers queuing for your services

-The tl;dr version of how to write an About Us for you website…
+7 fast tips to write an About Us for you website:

 Be clear on the problems you solve

 Your website promises solutions.
-Your About Us page convinces readers you deliver.
+Your About Us page needs to convince readers you deliver.